Conditional expectations, traces, angles between spaces and Representations of the Hecke algebras: The representation of the Hecke algebra

 6pt

-\begin{obs} In the previous more general setting, we identify the $\Gamma$- wandering subspace $L$ of $H$, with a subspace of $\Gamma$ invariant vectors in $H$ (here by $\Gamma$ - invariant vectors we understand densely defined, $\Gamma$ - invariant functionals on $H$).
+\begin{remark} In the previous more general setting of Remark \ref{exp}, we identify the $\Gamma$- wandering subspace $L$ of $H$, with a subspace of $\Gamma$ invariant vectors in $H$ (here by $\Gamma$ - invariant vectors we understand densely defined, $\Gamma$ - invariant functionals on $H$).

 Thus to every vector $l \in L$, we associate the $\Gamma$ - invariant vector $\mathop{\sum}\limits_{\gamma \in \Gamma}\pi(\gamma)l$.
 Then clearly

 This is the further equal to

 6pt